1kit/Berkeley-Capstone-Project/README.md

     ```
 5. Receiver Operator Characteristic (RoC) curve

     This represents a tradeoff between precision and recall.
+ROC curves typically feature true positive rate (TPR) on the Y axis and false positive rate (FPR) on the X axis.
-We have not used this metric in this project.
+    We have not used this metric in this project because ROC curves are typically used in binary classification, where the TPR and FPR can be defined unambiguously.

 ### Results